Story and Vision

 Code Read Dyslexia Network – Our origins

 Later that year, Jen Cross from Canberra (eventually our founding Treasurer), suggested the fledgling group organise the illumination of significant landmarks throughout Australia to raise greater awareness of dyslexia.
-With great determination, and without any external financial support, we set about creating a major event we called ‘Light it Red for Dyslexia’.
+With great determination and without any external financial support, we set about creating a major event we called ‘Light it Red for Dyslexia’.
 It was held on 15th October 2015, barely six weeks after Jen had first suggested the idea.
 Based on the immediate reaction from communities around the country, we quickly realised how much of a positive impact we could make by working together.

 From that fresh and exciting first year, we switched into overdrive and were seriously off and running.
 In 2016, the group organised an even larger Light it Red for Dyslexia, as well as a new month-long campaign called ‘My Red Letter for Dyslexia’.

-In June 2016, encouraged by founding member Susan Milner, a number of our founders flew from all over the country to attend a meeting (held on a chilly day in a warm pub) in Melbourne, to begin the discussion of forming what would eventually become Code Read Dyslexia Network.
+In June 2016, encouraged by founding member Susan Milner, a number of our founders flew from all over the country to attend a meeting (held on that chilly day in a warm pub) in Melbourne, to begin the discussion of forming what would eventually become the Code Read Dyslexia Network.
 During the meeting, there was much discussion around setting our goals to initiate change nationally and by the end of that first meeting, there was a united feeling that something was actually beginning and real change was genuinely possible.

 Who we are

 We are Australians who are aware that children with dyslexia are being unnecessarily damaged by the education system, as a result of their needs not being recognised or given the assistance they require to learn.
 We are not prepared to let the current situation continue when the best practice approaches are already available but not being utilised.